-For an example of a collection that uses REFs to nest another collection, suppose you want to create a new object type called person_objtyp using the object types described in "Column Object Storage" on page 8-3, which are name_objtyp, address_objtyp, and phone_ntabtyp.
+For an example of a collection that uses REFs to nest another collection, suppose you want to create a new object type called person_objtyp using the object types shown in Example 8-1 on page 8-2, which are name_objtyp, address_objtyp, and phone_ntabtyp.
 Remember that the phone_ntabtyp object type is a nested table because each person may have more than one phone number.

-To create the person_objtyp object type, issue the following SQL statement:
+To create the person_objtyp object type and an object table called people_objtab of person_objtyp object type, issue the following SQL statement: